The 3 Gili's (Air, Meno and Trawangan)

-Lombok is the most popular destination in Nusa Tenggara (see map Other dive locations), with the fabled Gili's drawing visitors for
+Lombok is still the most popular destination in Nusa Tenggara,

 action both in and out of the water.

-Air.
-They are tiny islands surrounded by white sandy beaches that are covered with palm trees.
+These are tiny islands surrounded by white sandy beaches and covered with palm trees.

 For traveling to and from each of the Gilis, locals usually use motorized boats and speedboats.
 Resorts take the form of bungalows overlooking